- Home

-In Chile, there is not a required minimum amount define by law.
-Each visa application is analyzed on a case by case basis.
+In Chile, there is not a required minimum amount defined by law.
+Each visa application is analyzed on a case-by-case basis.
 Yet, having more than USD 1000 per month and per family member improves the approval rate.
-Below this amount, it is more difficult to get a visa approved.
+Below this amount, it is more challenging to get a visa approved.

 Why should you retire in Chile?

 Many people choose to live in Chile for different reasons.
-First, if you come from a western country, your purchasing power will be higher in Chile, although the country is expensive for the region.
-Many expatriates choose to settle in Santiago, and especially in the neighborhoods of Vitacura, Las Condes or Lo Barnechea, where expatriate groups are very active.
-Especially since the central zone of Chile, around Santiago, has a Mediterranean climate, which is very pleasant to live.
+First, if you come from a Western country, your purchasing power will be higher in Chile, although the country is expensive for the region.
+Many expatriates choose to settle in Santiago, especially in the neighborhoods of Vitacura, Las Condes, or Lo Barnechea, where expatriate groups are very active.
+Especially since the central zone of Chile, around Santiago, has a Mediterranean climate, which is very pleasant to live in.

 Although Santiago is Chile's main economic center, it is not the only area where to spend one's retirement.
 Indeed, some retirees choose to settle:

-• By the sea, in the region of Valparaíso, which has an oceanic climate.
-Many expatriates choose to spend their retirement in Viña del Mar or Valparaíso, two dynamic cities that are pleasant to live in and safe.
-There, you can swim in the ocean (although the Pacific Ocean is rather cool), walk on the beach, but also enjoy cultural activities, especially in Valparaíso, a colorful city known for its open-air museum and home to one of Pablo Neruda's houses.
+- By the sea, in the region of Valparaíso, which has an oceanic climate.
+Many expatriates choose to retire in Viña del Mar or Valparaíso, two dynamic cities that are pleasant to live in and safe.
+There, you can swim in the ocean (although the Pacific Ocean is rather cool), walk on the beach, and enjoy cultural activities, especially in Valparaíso, a colorful city known for its open-air museum and home to one of Pablo Neruda's houses.

 How does the Chilean pension scheme work?